 Frontier, Ultima, Sundog, whaaaaat?

-Personally, I instantly had an Ultima V vibe, which was excellent but, there is more to this game than first meets the eye.
-Roguelike comes to the Atari ST yet again and what's more, it looks the part with a style I love.
+I instantly got that Ultima V vibe but there is more to this game than first meets the eye.
+Roguelike comes to the Atari ST and what's more, it looks the part with a style I love.
 Yes, it does draw heavily on the imagination but that's the best way - I don't want anything "better" as this would bloat and spoil the whole experience.
-Also, I cannot help but mention the audio surprise when first booting up - thank you Count Zero :)
+Also, I cannot help but mention the audio surprise when first booting up - thank you Count Zero!!

-Okay, guys, this #rpg release is completely free to download.
-However, please consider contributing a little of your hard-earned cash to help support Dr Floyd/Gamopat for all the hard graft that's obviously gone into the production of this tremendous game.
-I truly do mean that because this game is very promising and I'm hugely excited about it!!
+The game is completely free to download.
+However, please consider contributing a little of your hard-earned cash to help support Dr Floyd/Gamopat for the hard graft that's obviously gone into the production of this tremendous game.
+I truly mean this, because the game is promising!!
+I'm hugely excited about it :)

-Here is the download link with a copy & paste of the basics along with some of my fabulous screenshots...
+Here is the download link with a copy & paste of the basics.
+Plus some of my fabulous screenshots...

-The whole universe in your ATARI ST: 200 billion galaxies, hundreds of billions of stars and planets in each galaxy (*), the possibility of visiting every patch of grass or rock on every planet, houses, caves, the ultimate open world.
-The ability to eat, drink, poop, shower, repair your ship, booze in the pub, fight in arenas, play in casinos and arcades, pray to the Gods, buy condoms, go on space trips, slalom between asteroids, see things no one has ever seen at the edge of space, to infinity and beyond.
+The whole universe in your ATARI ST: 200 billion galaxies, hundreds of billions of stars and planets in each galaxy.
+The possibility of visiting every patch of grass or rock on every planet, houses, caves, the ultimate open world.
+The ability to eat, drink, poop, shower, repair your ship, booze in the pub, fight in arenas, play in casinos and arcades, pray to the Gods, buy condoms, go on space trips, slalom between asteroids, see things no one has ever seen at the edge of space, to infinity & beyond.

 The uncompromising #ROGUELIKE